fro0m/AutoPrompter/README.md

 After installation, verify the extension is working:

 1. **Check Extensions Panel**: Look for "AutoPrompter" in the installed extensions list
-2. **Look for the Sidebar**: You should see an AutoPrompter icon in the Activity Bar
+2. **Look for the Sidebar**: You should see an AutoPrompter robot icon (🤖) in the Activity Bar on the left side
-3. **Open AutoPrompter Panel**: Click the icon to open the configuration sidebar
+3. **Open AutoPrompter Panel**: Click the robot icon to open the AutoPrompter sidebar panel
 4. **Check Status**: The extension should show as "Active" in the bottom status bar

 ## Development